wandb/docs/docs/guides/launch/walkthrough.md

 Next, we will add the newly created launch job to a launch queue.

 :::tip
 There are numerous ways to create launch job.
-As an example, you can create launch jobs from Docker images with the W&B CLI.
-To find out all the ways you can create a launch job, see the Create and deploy jobs section.[LINK]
+To learn more about all the ways you can create a launch job, see the Create and deploy jobs section.[LINK]
 :::

 ## Add your launch job to a queue